 In terms of personal security; In addition to standard equipment such as protective headgear, gloves, goggles, overalls, waist rope and fire extinguisher, ventilation, air breaker in antenna towers, insulated floor, lightning and high fire protection, air measurement systems are also planned.

 First of all, due to the social responsibility of being individuals still breathing and living in this world; We set out to do a beautiful and exemplary work for our country.
 We are making an effort with a small group to bring our written goals to life here, and we have enough information to realize all of them.
 However, within the scope of COVID-19 measures, some procedures are necessarily progressing slowly.

 There is a place in the project for people of all ages according to their interest, knowledge or professional field!
 You can also be a drop to grow this knowledge lake!
 Just as we broke the record as a country to write a name on the last spacecraft to go to Mars; In real terms, we want to emphasize that we exist as a country in Mars explorations together.

 By following our web and social media accounts; Supporting the promotion of the project with the #marsonearthproject tag; share your thoughts and, of course, your criticisms with us.

-  If you want to not only watch the project from afar, but also contribute as a volunteer and experience this excitement, you can review the volunteer form.
+If you want to not only watch the project from afar, but also contribute as a volunteer and experience this excitement, you can review the Volunteer Application Form.